binary-com/binary-style/README.md

 For already existing apps, please remove any styles that override the base ones.

-### Customizability

-There is an official [Dark theme](https://style.binary.com/inverse)

-Just add 'inverse' class to an html tag and it and all its children will now be styled as light elements on dark background.

 ### Style guides this will be based on

 * [Material Design](https://www.google.com/design/spec/material-design/introduction.html)